Hyksos: Wars with the Seventeenth Dynasty

-Although Manetho indicates that the Hyksos population was expelled to the Levant, there is no archaeological evidence for this, and Manfred Bietak argues on the basis of archaeological finds throughout Egypt that it is likely that numerous Asiatics were resettled in other locations in Egypt as artisans and craftsmen.
+Although Manetho indicates that the Hyksos population was expelled to the Levant, there is no archaeological evidence for this, and Manfred Bietak argues based on archaeological finds throughout Egypt that it is likely that numerous Asiatics were resettled in other locations in Egypt as artisans and craftsmen.
 Many may have remained at Avaris, as pottery and scarabs with typical "Hyksos" forms continued to be produced uninterrupted throughout the Eastern Delta.
 Canaanite cults also continued to be worshiped at Avaris.

-Following the capture of Avaris, Ahmose, son of Ebana records that Ahmose I captured Sharuhen (possibly Tell el-Ajjul), which some scholars argue was a city in Canaan under Hyksos control.
+Following the capture of Avaris, Ahmose, son of Ebana, records that Ahmose I captured Sharuhen (possibly Tell el-Ajjul), which some scholars argue was a city in Canaan under Hyksos control.

 Rule and administration

 Administration

 The Hyksos show a mix of Egyptian and Levantine cultural traits.
-Their rulers adopted the full Ancient Egyptian royal titulary and employed Egyptian scribes and officials.
+Their rulers adopted the full ancient Egyptian royal titulary and employed Egyptian scribes and officials.
 They also used Near-Eastern forms of administration, such as employing a chancellor (imy-r khetemet) as the head of their administration.

 Rulers

-The names, the order, length of rule, and even the total number of the Fifteenth Dynasty rulers are not known with full certainty.
-After the end of their rule, the Hyksos kings were not considered to have been legitimate rulers of Egypt and were therefore omitted from most king lists.
+The names, the order, length of rule, and even the number of Fifteenth Dynasty rulers are not known with complete certainty.
+After the end of their rule, the Hyksos kings were not considered legitimate rulers of Egypt and were omitted from most king lists.
 The fragmentary Turin King List included six Hyksos kings, however only the name of the last, Khamudi, is preserved.
-Six names are also preserved in the various epitomes of Manetho, however, it is difficult to reconcile the Turin King List and other sources with names known from Manetho, largely due to the "corrupted name forms" in Manetho.
+Six names are also preserved in the various epitomes of Manetho, however, it is difficult to reconcile the Turin King List and other sources with names known from Manetho, mainly due to the "corrupted name forms" in Manetho.
 The name Apepi/Apophis appears in multiple sources, however.

 Various other archaeological sources also provide names of rulers with the Hyksos title, however, the majority of kings from the second intermediate period are attested once on a single object, with only three exceptions.
 Ryholt associates two other rulers known from inscriptions with the dynasty, Khyan and Sakir-Har.
 The name of Khyan's son, Yanassi, is also preserved from Tell El-Dab'a.
 The two best attested kings are Khyan and Apepi.
 Scholars generally agree that Apepi and Khamudi are the last two kings of the dynasty, and Apepi is attested as a contemporary of Seventeenth-Dynasty pharaohs Kamose and Ahmose I. Ryholt has proposed that Yanassi did not rule and that Khyan directly preceded Apepi, but most scholars agree that the order of kings is: Khyan, Yanassi, Apepi, Khamudi.
 There is less agreement on the early rulers.
 Sakir-Har is proposed by Schneider, Ryholt, and Bietak to have been the first king.